Vulva measuring, better orgasms and sex toy photos, waterproof LELO toys, male reviewers, having sex with a new person, and more!

 I spent years feeling like that silly vanilla monogamous straight blogger because I had only had sex with one person in my life — a person with a penis.
 I’ve always been pansexual, but in 2013 we opened our relationship and last year I started dating a person with a vulva for the first time.

 Has this adventure improved my sex life and the way I experience certain toys?
 Absolutely.
 There are specific experiences I’d resigned myself to never have — like penetrating someone with a strap-on, or using the Pure Wand or Mr. Man on a partner.
 Now, I can explore these things.
 I have a new appreciation for the New York Toy Collective Shilo having seen how much my partner loves being fucked with it.
-I’m more into realistic dildos seeing the way they suck on them.
+I’m more into realistic dildos seeing the way he sucks on them.
 I finally understand the full majesty of the Spareparts Joque harness.
-Also, my girlfriend can give me additionalinsight into toys I review.
+Also, my partner can give me additionalinsight into toys I review.